aclimarin/MyDockerApi/README.md

 You can access the database via ```MySQL Workbench``` using the host ```localhost:3307``` and see that a table called 'Task' was created in TaskDb.

 # Test the API
-Now you can open your browser and access ```http://localhost:5000/swagger/index.html``` and test the CRUD operstions.
+Now you can open your browser and access ```http://localhost:5000/swagger/index.html``` and test the CRUD operations.